Jewish history: Ancient Israel and Judah

-Biblical tradition tells that the Israelite monarchy was established in 1037 BCE under Saul, and continued under David and his son, Solomon.
+Biblical tradition tells that the Israelite monarchy was established in 1037 BCE under Saul, who was anointed by the prophet Samuel, and continued under David and his son, Solomon.
 David greatly expanded the kingdom's borders and conquered Jerusalem from the Jebusites, turning it into the national, political and religious capital of the kingdom.
 Solomon, his son, later built the First Temple on Mount Moriah in Jerusalem.
 Upon his death, traditionally dated to c.
 930 BCE, a civil war erupted between the ten northern Israelite tribes, and the tribes of Judah (Simeon was absorbed into Judah) and Benjamin in the south.
 The kingdom then split into the Kingdom of Israel in the north, and the Kingdom of Judah in the south.